jactor-rises/jactor-modules/web/README.md

 ### Disclaimer

 This application is a playground and is made to demonstrate the working of `jactor-persistence` and to gain expertise in microservices and kotlin programming language.
 It is therefore simple and not complete.
-And I just want to mention: I am not a front-end programmer and is only present for interactive use of jactor-persistence
+And I just want to mention: I am not a front-end programmer and this module is only present for interactive use of jactor-persistence

 * This microservice is tested using `jactor-persistence`
-* `Blog`s and `GuestBook`s is only persisted and present in `jactor-persistence` and tested through integration tests there.
+* `Blog`s and `GuestBook`s is only persisted and present in `jactor-persistence` and tested through integration tests.
 * `User` (with `Person` and `Address`) is integrated with communications from `jactor-web`.
     * `jactor-web` only do a "read only" access of the persistence, and do not do other CRUD operations.